-(Referred to in paragraph 2 under "Report on Other Legal and Regulatory Requirements" section of our report the members of Sadbhav Kim Expressway Private Limited of even date)
+(Referred to in paragraph 2 under "Report on Other Legal and Regulatory Requirements" section of our report the members of Sadbhav Bhimasar Bhuj Highway Private Limited of even date)

-Report on the Companies (Auditor' Report) Order, 2016, issued in terms of section 143 (11) of the Companies Act, 2013 ('the Act') of Sadbhav Kim Expressway Private Limited ('the Company')
+Report on the Companies (Auditor' Report) Order, 2016, issued in terms of section 143 (11) of the Companies Act, 2013 ('the Act') of Sadbhav Bhimasar Bhuj Highway Private Limited ('the Company')

 - (i) The Company had no fixed assets during and at the year end.
 Therefore, the reporting requirements of paragraph 3(i) of the Order are not applicable. - (ii) The Company had no inventory during and at the year end.
 Therefore, the reporting requirements of paragraph 3(ii) of the Order are not applicable. - (iii) The Company has not granted loans, secured or unsecured to companies, firms or other parties covered in the register maintained under section 189 of the Act.
 Therefore, the reporting requirements of paragraph 3 (iii) of the Order are not applicable. - (iv) The Company has not given loans, made investments or provided guarantees or security, attracting the provisions of sections 185 and 186 of the Act.
-Hence the reporting requirements of paragraph 3(iv) of the Order are not applicable. - (v) The Company has not accepted deposits from the public within the meaning of Sections 73 to 76 or any other relevant provisions of the Act and the rules framed there under. - (vi) We have broadly reviewed books of accounts maintained by the company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Act and are of the opinion that prima facie prescribed accounts and records have been maintained by the company in respect of construction activity. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including income tax, goods and services tax and other material statutory dues as applicable have generally been regularly deposited during the year by the Company with the appropriate authorities. - According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, cess, goods and services tax and other material statutory dues were in arrears as at 31st March 2020 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of income tax, or goods and services tax or custom duty or excise duty which have not been deposited with the appropriate authorities on account of any dispute. - (viii) Based on our audit procedure and the information and explanations given by the management, the company did not borrow money from Bank, Financial institute or government or does not have any borrowing by issue of debentures.
-Therefore, the reporting requirement of paragraph 3(viii) of the Order is not applicable.
+Hence the reporting requirements of paragraph 3(iv) of the Order are not applicable. - (v) The Company has not accepted deposits from the public within the meaning of Sections 73 to 76 or any other relevant provisions of the Act and the rules framed there under. - (vi) The company has not carried out any construction activity during the year.
+Hence it is not required to maintain cost records under section 148(1) of the Companies Act. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including income tax, goods and services tax and other material statutory dues as applicable have generally been regularly deposited during the year by the Company with the appropriate authorities. - According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, cess, goods and services tax and other material statutory dues were in arrears as at 31st March 2020 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of income tax, or goods and services tax or custom duty or excise duty which have not been deposited with the appropriate authorities on account of any dispute. - (viii) Based on our audit procedure and the information and explanations given by the management, The Company did not borrow money from Bank, Financial institute or government or does not have any borrowing by issue of debentures.
+Therefore, the reporting requirements of paragraph 3(viii) of the Order are not applicable.

-Sadbhav Kim Expressway Private Limited Independent Auditor's Report for the Financial Year 2019-20
+Sadbhav Bhimasar Bhuj Highway Private Limited Independent Auditor's Report for the Financial Year 2019-20